“The Secret Hours is wonderful. It’s Mick Herron at his BEST.”

 On sale now

-the deluxe edition paperback of book 1 in the slough house series
+THE first book in the critically acclaimed slough house series

 London’s Slough House is where washed-up MI5 spies go to while away what’s left of their failed careers.
 The “slow horses,” as they’re called, have all disgraced themselves in some way to get relegated there.
 Maybe they botched an Op so badly they can’t be trusted anymore.
 Maybe they just got too dependent on the bottle—not unusual in this line of work.
 One thing they have in common: they want back in the action.
-And most of them would do anything to get there─even if it means collaborating with one another.
+And most of them would do anything to get there─even if it means working together.

 On sale now